 Side effects common to ALL and its treatment, especially chemotherapy and stem cell transplantation, include:

 - Low blood cell counts.
 ALL can cause a decrease in normal blood cell production.
-Chemotherapy is toxic to both normal blood cells and ALL cells, making the number of your healthy cells decrease.
+Chemotherapy is toxic to both normal blood cells and ALL cells, making the number of healthy cells decrease.

 - Infection.
-Your infection risk increases during chemotherapy when your body doesn't produce enough white cells to keep your immune system working properly.
+The infection risk increases during chemotherapy when the body doesn't produce enough white cells to keep the immune system working properly.

 - Graft versus host disease.
-If you undergo an allogeneic stem cell transplantation, you're at risk of developing graft versus host disease (GVHD).
+Patients who undergo an allogeneic stem cell transplantation are at risk of developing graft versus host disease (GVHD).
 GVHD develops when the donor's immune cells mistakenly attack the patient's normal cells.
 GVHD can be mild, moderate or severe - even life threatening.

 - Tumor Lysis Syndrome (TLS).
 TLS is characterized by metabolic abnormalities caused by the sudden release of the cellular contents of dying cells into the bloodstream, which is induced by chemotherapy.
 If untreated, TLS can lead to heart arrhythmias, seizures, loss of muscle control, acute kidney failure and even death.
-Patients are constantly monitored for the development of this condition and are drugs such asallopurinol (Zyloprim®) or rasburicase (Elitek®) to prevent or lessen the effects of TLS.
-Patients who have very high white blood cell counts before induction therapy are at an especially high risk for developing TLS.
+Patients with leukemia are constantly monitored for the development of TLS and are given drugs, such as allopurinol (Zyloprim®) or rasburicase (Elitek®), to prevent or lessen the effects of this condition.

 - In patients who have received corticosteroids such as prednisone and dexamethasone as part of their treatment:

 - Hyperglycemia and steroid-induced diabetes.
 Patients should be monitored for glucose control.

-- Gastric ulcers.
+- Stomach ulcers.
 Use of proton-pump inhibitor drugs to reduce stomach acid is recommended during steroid therapy to reduce these risks.

 The following side effects are also common.
 Click here to read more about these side effects.